-[1] Lonergan as fosterfather to history's mothering of functional collaboration (Method, Minding, Meaning, U of T. Press, 2008.
-Chapters 1, 6): Plato's Athenian reach, Thomas' Quaestio Prima of the Summa Theologica and the issue of the efficient beauty of metaphysics (Lonergan Archives, batch 5 section 7; Topics in Education, 160, line 16, and Lonergan's Standard Model of Effective Global Inquiry {Website, June, 2007}).
+- [1] Lonergan as foster-father to history's mothering of functional collaboration (Method, Minding, Meaning, University of Texas Press, 2008, chapters 1, 6): Plato's Athenian reach, Thomas' Quaestio Prima of the Summa Theologica and the issue of the efficient beauty of metaphysics (Lonergan Archives, batch 5 section 7; Topics in Education, 160, line 16, and Lonergan's Standard Model of Effective Global Inquiry).
 Minimalist beginnings in apparently isolated disciplines: Physics as lead instrument of orchestra, and a fruitful digression on functional research.
-[See McShane, "The Elevating of Insight: Space-Time as Paradigm Problem", Method Journal, 19(2001)].
-Educational psychology as zone of vulnerability in [2]; economic's vulnerable zones for [3].

-[2] A minimalist effective strategy for Insight (See A Second Collection, 222 top, and

-Method in Theology, last sentence of note on page 336).
+[See McShane, 'The Elevating of Insight: Space-Time as Paradigm Problem', in Method Journal, 19 (2001)].
+Educational psychology as zone of vulnerability in [2]; economics' vulnerable zones for [3]. - [2] A minimalist effective strategy for Insight (See A Second Collection, 222 top, and Method in Theology, last sentence of note on page 336).
 A focus on school texts, grades 11 and 12, and first year university texts.
-Functional researchers interlocking efforts (2011; 2111, as reflected on in Lonergan's Standard Model): see "Stray Points" below, especially (3) re ethos.

-[3] The narrower strategy of interlocking texts on economics for Grade 12.
-See "Grade Twelve Economics: A Common Quest Manifesto" (Prehumous 1 on Website).
+Functional researchers interlocking efforts (2011; 2111, as reflected on in Lonergan's Standard Model): see 'Stray Points' below, especially (3) re ethos. - [3] The narrower strategy of interlocking texts on economics for Grade 12.
+See 'Grade Twelve Economics: A Common Quest Manifesto' (Prehumous 1 on Website).
 The minimalism here of two circuits of analysis and of present descriptive weakness of texts and policies (For a New Political Economic, chapter 1, and The Systematics of the Trinity, end section, on explanatory heuristics needed in beginnings of science).
 Details in Prehumous 1.